Whole Wheat Bread

 • Switch to the dough hook.
 Knead the dough on low speed for about 8 minutes.
 The dough should feel slightly sticky when you touch it, but a lot of dough shouldn't stick to your finger.
 If the dough is very sticky, add more flour, 1 to 2 tablespoons at a time.
 As the dough kneads, stop the mixer every few minutes, as needed, and use a spatula to scrape the dough away from the sides of the bowl.
 After kneading, the dough will be a little sticky and very soft.
 It won't hold its shape tightly in a ball, but should hold together when you transfer it to an oiled bowl using your hands or a spatula.

-• Grease a 9 x 5-inch or 8 ยฝ x 4 ยฝ-inch metal or glass bread pan.
+• Grease a 9 x 5-inch metal or glass bread pan.
 Use your hands to gently punch down the dough, deflating it and popping any air bubbles.
-Transfer the dough to a lightly floured work surface and shape it into a ball.
-Then use your hands to gently pat the ball into a loaf shape.
-Put the dough in your greased bread pan.
+Transfer the dough to a lightly floured work surface, shape it into a rough rectangle and use a rolling pin to roll it out into a 9×13-inch rectangle.
+If the dough is resistant to rolling out, let it rest for about 5 minutes and then try again (the dough will relax as it rests).
+Starting from the short edge, roll up the rectangle of dough and place it, seam side down, in your greased bread pan.

 • Cover with a clean kitchen towel and let the dough rise in the bread pan until the top of the loaf is just above the top of the pan.
-This should take about 20 to 30 minutes.
+This should take about 30-45 minutes.
 Meanwhile, preheat oven to 350ยฐ F.

 Notes

-• To make this bread recipe with all-purpose flour or bread flour, you will need to use a little more flour to get a dough that is only slightly sticky.
+• You can use a combination of whole wheat flour and bread flour or all-purpose flour.
+To make this bread recipe with only all-purpose flour or bread flour, you will need to use a little more flour to get a dough that is only slightly sticky.
 In my tests of this recipe, 3 1/2 cups was the perfect amount for all-purpose flour and bread flour, while 3 to 3 1/4 cups of flour was the perfect amount for whole wheat flour.
 I recommend starting with 3 cups of whichever flour you choose, and then adding more flour, a little at a time, as needed.

 • I use a stand mixer to mix and knead the dough.
 If you don’t have a stand mixer, you can mix the dough in a large bowl with a spoon, and knead it by hand on a clean work surface.